thexhr/openbsd-timemachine/README.md

   i:         15630624                0  4.2BSD   2048 16384 12960
 ```

-To double test that everything works as designed, detach and re-attach the disk:
+To double check that everything works as designed, detach and re-attach the disk:

 ```
 # bioctl -d sd3
-# bioctl -c C -p f5a87db156d32c6f.pw -l /dev/sd2a softraid0
+# bioctl -c C -p /root/f5a87db156d32c6f.pw -l /dev/sd2a softraid0
 softraid0: CRYPTO volume attached as sd3
 ```

 Now we create a file system where the backups will be stored.
-Using the -O 2 option we can force newfs to create a FFS2 file system.
+Using the -O 2 option we force `newfs` to create a FFS2 file system.

 ```
 # newfs -O 2 /dev/rsd3i